-Nowadays, the automotive radar sensors are essential elements of driving assistance systems as well as of autonomous driving applications.
+Nowadays, automotive radar sensors are essential elements of driving assistance systems and autonomous driving applications.
 Their main goal is to estimate the distance and velocity of objects on the road.
-However, the technical requirements increased steadily from simple detection to braking functions and smart environment perception tasks for self-driving cars.
+However, the technical requirements increased steadily from simple detection to braking functions and smart environment perception tasks [1] for self-driving cars.
 The most common radar senors used in the automotive industry are frequency modulated continuous wave (FMCW) / chirp sequence (CS) radars, which transmit sequences of linear chirp signals.
-Furthermore, the amount of automotive radar systems on the streets is regularly increasing [1], and the high number of automotive radar systems on roads lead to a higher probability of interference between radar sensors.
+Furthermore, the amount of automotive radar systems on the streets is regularly increasing [2], and the high number of automotive radar systems on roads leads to a higher probability of interference between radar sensors.